EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 Tasks definitions can be parameterised in two ways:

 * `vars` which are provided for `((placeholders))` in the task configuration.
-These can be provided explicitly in the job's `vars` block, when the pipeline is set, or looked up in a secret manager such as Hashicorp Vault
+These can be provided explicitly in the job's `vars` block, when the pipeline is set, or looked up in a secret manager such as Hashicorp Vault.
 * `params` are environment variables provided when the task's executable is invoked.
 These can be set either in the task configuration or in the containing pipeline.
 For even more head-melting flexibility, you can use the templated variables described above _as_ params!

 ```yaml